baby back ribsst louis ribs

 2. Remove the membrane if it is not removed already.

-3. Season both sides of the St. Louis Ribs generously with salt and pepper.
+3. Season both sides of the Ribs generously with salt and pepper.
 If want extra flavorful ribs, you can also rub the ribs down with your favorite spice rub.
 Make sure to really massage the seasoning into the meat.

 4. Wrap the ribs in aluminum foil.